bernhardangele/BU-adv-stats/Class2/Class2.md

 =========================================================
 - It is (for some reason) well-known that the amount of cat food a cat needs per day is normally distributed with a mean of 2 cans per day and an sd of .5.
 I'm planning to adopt two (completely random) cats and need to plan this move financially.
 - What's the maximum and the minimum amount of cat food cans I must expect to buy every day?
-- This estimate should only have a 10% chance of being wrong.
+- This estimate should be fairly accurate and should only have a 10% chance of being wrong.
 - Suppose I don't care about the minimum amount, I just want to know the maximum -- does that change anything?
-- Suppose I'm adopting 3 cats instead of 2 -- does that change anything?
+- Suppose I'm adopting 3 cats instead of 2 -- does that change anything about my estimate?

 Solution
 =========================================================